Prioritizing Curation Effort¶

 In addressing these questions, try to think about the distinction between the relevance of a variant to cancer biology and its relevance in a clinical setting.
 A variant may have great and diverse relevance to the biology of a cancer cell but have limited or no clinical applicability.
 For example, TP53 mutations are critical in many cancers and hundreds (if not thousands) of papers have been written about their complex roles in cancer biology.
 However, the scenarios in which TP53 mutations are clinically relevant are much, much narrower.
 A variant may NOT be clinically relevant despite being characterized as functional (gain or loss of function), a ‘driver’, ‘recurrent’, etc. In some, perhaps most cases, the clinical relevance of these variants may simply not be established yet.
 However, CIViC is about the evidence that establishes their clinical relevance.
 By contrast, in some cases, the biological relevance may be poorly understood while clinical utlity is established.
 Such evidence does belong in CIViC.
 A mechanistic understanding is desirable, but not required.

-The above description, despite it length, is an oversimplification.
-The concept of clinical utility varies by Evidence type: Predictive, Prognostic, Diagnostic and Predisposing.
-There are many nuances to be considered.
+The above description is an oversimplification.
+The concept of clinical utility varies by Evidence type: Predictive, Prognostic, Diagnostic, Predisposing, Oncogenic and Functional.
 The “ideal” clinical interpretation and definition of clinical utility are open to debate.
 We welcome this debate and one of the goals of CIViC is to enable and capture it.
 If you believe some evidence is relevant to CIViC but have some doubts, please submit it so that the community can discuss with you.